Zero entropy automorphisms of compact K\"ahler manifolds and dynamical filtrations: Dynamical filtrations and consequences

-Let $\Kc^i(X)$ denote the set of classes in $H^{i,i}(X,\R)$ that can be approximated by classes of smooth positive closed $(i,i)$-forms, i.e., $\Kc^i(X)$ is the closure of the open convex cone generated by the classes of smooth strictly positive closed $(i, i)$-forms in $H^{i,i}(X,\R)$.
-In particular, the nef cone $\Nef(X):=\Kc^1(X)$ is the closure of the K\"ahler cone in $H^{1,1}(X, \R)$.
-This is a salient (that is, no line contained) convex closed cone with non-empty interior which is invariant by $\Aut(X)$.
-We need to study the action of automorphisms on this cone.
+Let $\Kc^i(X)$ denote the closure of the convex cone generated by the classes of smooth strictly positive closed $(i, i)$-forms in $H^{i,i}(X,\R)$.
+This is a salient (that is, no line contained) convex closed cone with non-empty interior and is $\Aut(X)$-invariant.
+In particular, $\Kc^1(X) = \Nef(X)$ is the nef cone.